ningpengtao-coder/gitlab-foss/doc/development/api_graphql_styleguide.md

 `errors` field is automatically added.
 A `clientMutationId` field is also added, this can be used by the client to identify the result of a single mutation when multiple are performed within a single request.

+#### Preventing additional requests

+Above all, the result value of a mutation is meant to be useful to the client.
+This means that if the client issues a mutation, and then immediately has to send a second query to fetch current data about the system, then we may have got things wrong.
+This means that back-end and front-end must talk about what the client will need from a mutation.
+It is OK to add extra values to the result if it prevents additional requests.

+For example if a `deleteResource` mutation removes an item, and then the client needs to query to find out what the current list of resources is, we can add the current list of resources to the response value of the mutation.
+It will only be returned if the client requests it of course, but it enables them perform the deletion and fetch in a single request!

 ### Building Mutations